Sam Loyd: Excelsior problem

 One of his best-known chess problems is the following, called "Excelsior" by Loyd after the poem by Henry Wadsworth Longfellow.
 White is to move and checkmate Black in five moves against any defense:

 Loyd bet a friend that he could not pick a piece that didn't give mate in the main line, and when it was published in 1861 it was with the stipulation that White mates with "the least likely piece or pawn".

 Steinitz Gambit problem

 One of the most famous chess problems by Loyd.
 He wrote on this problem: "The originality of the problem is due to the White King being placed in absolute safety, and yet coming out on a reckless career, with no immediate threat and in the face of innumerable checks."

 Charles XII problem

 This problem was originally published in 1859.
-The story involves an incident during the siege of Charles XII of Sweden by the Turks at Bender in 1713.
+The story involves a chess incident during the siege of Charles XII of Sweden by the Turks at Bender in 1713.
 "Charles beguiled this period by means of drills and chess, and used frequently to play with his minister, Christian Albert Grosthusen, some of the contests being mentioned by Voltaire.
-One day while so engaged, the game had advanced to this stage, and Charles (White) had just announced mate in three."
+One day while so engaged, the game had been played to this stage, and Charles (White) had just announced checkmate in three."